WGeckle80/enee101-robot-hand-control/README.md

 Install the [Arduino IDE](https://www.arduino.cc/en/software) ([Linux users must add themselves to the dialout group](https://support.arduino.cc/hc/en-us/articles/360016495679-Fix-port-access-on-Linux)).
-Pull up the libary manager by selecting
-`Sketch -> Include Library -> Manage Libraries` in the top menu.
-Search for and install `Adafruit PWM Servo Driver Library`.
-Upload the `robot_hand_procedure.ino` sketch from the `robot_hand_procedure` directory to a target Arduino, and take note of its port name.
+Install the `Adafruit PWM Servo Driver Library`.
+Upload the sketch `robot_hand_procedure.ino` from the `robot_hand_procedure` directory to a target Arduino, and take note of its port name.

 Install Python 3 from <https://www.python.org>
 (`python3` is installed by default in many Linux distributions; install